BMCNewsletter/bmcnewsletter.github.io/articles/pwikea.md

 ---

-# Looking Back In Time: Pwarp IKEA
-—-

-WRITTEN BY JACKTHEFOUNDER

-—-

 Pwarp IKEA was a shop on the old Survival that was very iconic.
 They sold armor trims, enchanted books, potions, and even mob spawners which used to be able for a player to get but are now just a memory in time.

 The pwarp, IKEA, last existed in 2025 when it had a peak in business.
 It was built by the player “William Afton” but had support from the leader of the Elemental Empire, “Steve”.